Source credibility: Competence

 The measurement of competence is based on seven values.
 These values are qualification, expertise, reliability, believability, openness (i.e. intellectual vs. narrow), value, and currency (i.e., informed vs. uninformed).

 Character

 The measurement of character has four values.
 These are kindness, sympathy, selflessness (i.e., unselfish vs. selfish), and virtue.

 Sociability

 The measurement of sociability has three values.
 These are friendliness, cheer, and temperament (i.e., good natured vs. irritable).
 Character and sociability may be combined by some researchers.
 In that case, researchers will employ the seven values under one "Character-Sociability" measurement.

 Composure

 Four seemingly synonymous values are assigned to the measurement of composure.
 These are excitability (composed vs. excitable), calmness (calm vs. anxious), tension (relaxed vs. tense), and poise (poised vs. nervous).

 Extroversion

 Like composure, extroversion is composed of four seemingly synonymous values.
 These are aggressiveness, boldness, talkativeness (i.e. talkative vs. silent), and voice (i.e., verbal vs. quiet).

 Dr. McCroskey's research concluded that of the five dimensions of credibility, competence, character and sociability were the most important in establishing and maintaining credibility.

+Bias and source credibility

+Bias plays a complex role in determining source credibility.
+While bias is often viewed negatively, scholars like Danielle DeRise argue that it must be understood in context.
+DeRise suggests that bias reflects a source's perspective and is sometimes unavoidable, particularly in opinion-based topics.
+Warrington highlights strategies for identifying bias, such as analyzing an author’s use of ethos, logos, and pathos.
+These approaches help readers assess whether bias affects a source’s reliability or contributes valuable context.
+This understanding of bias is critical for developing a comprehensive evaluation of a source's credibility.

+Lateral reading as a critical skill

+Lateral Reading is a strategy identified as essential for evaluating the credibility of digital information, as demonstrated by research from Wineburg and McGrew, which highlights its effectiveness in distinguishing reliable sources from misinformation.
+Unlike traditional "vertical reading," which involves analyzing a single source in isolation, lateral reading encourages users to leave the original source and verify its claims across multiple independent references.
+Wineburg and McGrew’s research demonstrated that professional fact-checkers excelled in this technique, outperforming students and historians in identifying reliable sources.
+Their study involved participants verbalizing their thought processes while evaluating live websites, revealing that fact-checkers used lateral reading to cross-check claims across multiple sources, whereas students and historians relied more on vertical reading, focusing on a single source.
+Carillo and Horning expanded on this by highlighting the strategy's application in educational contexts, where it serves as an effective method for teaching students how to navigate information online.
+As digital misinformation grows, lateral reading has shown itself as a foundation of media literacy.